We will equip our students to thrive in uncertain futures and navigate change by developing the following attributes:

 Curriculum case studies

-These articles illustrate a variety of approaches to establishing, embedding and responding to the creative attributes within the curriculum.
+case studies below demonstrate different approaches to establishing, embedding and responding to the creative attributes within the curriculum.

 Investigating the way that creatives work in large organisations, the Exploring Future Creative Careers conference involved both student speakers and notable industry figures.

-A graduate consultancy project at Central Saint Martins developed concepts for the future of news and helped students develop the flexibility and confidence to work in different settings.
+Read how a graduate consultancy project at Central Saint Martins developed concepts for the future of news and helped students develop the flexibility and confidence to work in different settings.

 Graduate case studies

-These articles draw on the graduate experience to understand transitions from higher education to professional life.
+The case studies below draw on the graduate experience to understand transitions from higher education to professional life.